 Seattle U also captured three consecutive league titles under Woodward's leadership from 2000- 02, and she was named conference Coach of the Year in all three seasons.

-Woodward has guided the team to at least 10 wins in 15 of her 16 seasons, which more than doubles the previous total of wins in the program's 27-year history.
-She has reached the 15-win plateau eight times.
+Woodward has guided the team to at least 10 wins in 16 of her 18 seasons, which more than doubles the previous total of wins in the program's 27-year history.
+She has reached the 15-win plateau nine times.
 In 2001, her Redhawks finished 18-4-0, the best single-season winning percentage during her coaching career until 2007, when the team posted a 17-3-1 record for an .833 winning percentage.

 The women's soccer team also reached 18 wins in 1993, during Woodward's senior season she helped lead Seattle University to an 18-5-1 finish.